Hello, in this post we will discuss on Form GST ITC-04 i.e., Job work under GST.

 - If the goods are being sent directly from the seller then the date of receipt of goods by the job worker will be the effective date.

-The principal manufacturer must receive the goods back within the following time period:
+The principal manufacturer must receive the goods back within the following period:

-In case the goods are not received within the specified period of time as mentioned above, such goods will be deemed as supply from the effective date.
+So, in case the goods are not received within a specified time, those goods will be deemed as supply from the effective date.
 Then, later the principal manufacturer will have to pay tax will on such deemed supply.

 The challan issued will be treated as an invoice for such supply.

-The principal manufacturer can supply the goods from the place of business of a job worker only if the principal declares such place of business as the additional place of business.
+The principal manufacturer can supply the goods from the place of business of a job worker only if the manufacturer declares such place of business as the additional place of business.

 - If the job worker is registered.

-The time limit will not apply to certain machinery sent to the job worker to carry out the job work.
-The items include molds and dies, jigs and fixtures, or tools sent out to a job worker for carrying out the job work.
+The time limit is not applicable when certain machinery/items are sent to the job worker to carry out the job work.
+These items can also include moulds and dies, jigs and fixtures, or tools sent out to a job worker for carrying out the job work.

 Accounts & records of goods

-The responsibility for keeping proper accounts and records for the inputs or capital goods shall be that of the principal manufacturer.
+The principal manufacturer has the responsibility for keeping proper accounts and records for the inputs or capital goods.

 - All goods sent for job work must be accompanied by a challan.

-- It will be issued for the inputs or capital goods sent directly to the job-worker.
+- You can directly send the challan for the inputs or capital goods to the job-worker.

 GST Rates on Job work